DevKylian/Skrap-it.com/README.md

 Soon we will also add all AMD brand processors.

 Our API is kept up to date constantly, and automatically updates itself according to new additions.

+# How to setup the project

+> You must have Docker and Python3 with pip3 on your computer

+- Clone this project
+- Build docker with : sudo docker-compose up --build
+- Generate key : php artisan key:generate
+- Fix all environment variable : .env file
+- Enter in the php-fpm instance : sudo docker-compose exec php-fpm bash
+- cd Skrap-it
+- Install all dependencies : composer install & npm install
+- Generate laravel database : php artisan migrate:all laravel
+- Generate scraping database : php artisan migrate:all scraping
+- (outside php-fpm) : cd scraping
+- Install all python dependencies : sudo pip3 install -r requirements.txt
+- Run scraping script (~ 25min) : sudo python3 -B scrap.py
+- Go to this address from your web browser : http://172.28.1.1/

+> If you have permissions errors : sudo chmod -R 777 Skrapit

 # Stack used